 - The registration numbers of the cars in the accident

-To support you claim for damages, you will need evidence of the other driver’s negligence.
-You will also need to prove that as a direct result of the driver’s negligence, you sustained property damage and/or personal injuries.
+You’ll need evidence of the other driver’s negligence to support your claim for damages.
+You’ll also need to prove that as a direct result of the other driver’s negligence, you sustained property damage or personal injuries.

 - Medical, dental and therapy bills

 - Diagnostic tests: X-Rays, CT Scans, MRIs, etc.

 - Out-of-pocket expenses for medications, medical devices like crutches, cost to travel to treatment, etc.

 - Lost wages

 - Pain and suffering

 Start keeping track of your damages right from the start.
 Remember to make copies of all your medical and therapy bills and records, receipts for out-of-pocket expenses, and verification of your lost wages.

 Your detailed list of damage will be extremely important to the success of your insurance claim.